 It is important to the health of our waterways to implement projects that restore and maintain a natural balance between stormwater runoff and infiltration by capturing on the land the first one inch of rainfall.
 This will reduce both quantity and quality issues related to pollutants in our streams.
 The Philadelphia Water Department's "Green City, Clean Waters" program encourages Philadelphians to think about various creative and common sense practices for reducing stormwater runoff.
+Citizens in other cities in the region are adopting this approach as well.
 These practices, called Green Stormwater Infrastructure (GSI), range from simple to complex.